 Double-Take Share can also be used to feed data to mission critical applications – such as eCommerce, web portals, or other distributed applications.
 For example, data could be fed from a centralized ERP database to a distributed eBusiness system, of similar or dissimilar database, OS or hardware type.

 Production servers need protection to ensure that they are always available and responsive to end user applications.
 One way to protect production servers is to offload production data to a secondary server (of similar or dissimilar OS or hardware type) so that work can be performed on the data without impact to the production system.
 One common scenario for offloading data is to send it to a data warehouse or data mart.
 Replicated data can also populate backup, test, and audit environments.

 Double-Take Share’s cross-platform data sharing allows organizations with legacy applications and data to replicate and transform their data to more modern platforms.
 Data can be replicated to a new platform for the purpose of reporting with the latest tools, shared transparently with new applications, or permanently migrated to new databases and platforms.

-Double-Take Share provides movement and transformation across database platforms that makes your migrations simple, and minimizes downtime and its impact on productivity by replicating and transforming data while users remain online and active.
+Double-Take Share provides movement and transformation across database platforms that make your migrations simple.
+It also minimizes downtime and impact on productivity by replicating and transforming data while users remain online and active.
 Double-Take Share’s hardware independence supports migrations from legacy systems to physical or virtual servers.
 For example, legacy DB2 data could be migrated to a SQL Server database for BI access.
 Migrations can also be performed to reduce the number of databases or database platforms that an IT organization must support.